Northern Ireland to shut restaurants and suspend school in strictest UK lockdown

 BELFAST (Reuters) - Northern Ireland is to impose the strictest COVID-19 restrictions seen in the United Kingdom since early summer, closing schools for two weeks and shuttering restaurants for four, First Minister Arlene Foster said on Wednesday.

 The British-ruled region has become one of Europe’s biggest COVID-19 hotspots in recent weeks.
-Its health minister described the situation last Friday as becoming more grave by the hour.
+Its health minister described the situation last Friday as becoming graver by the hour.

+The health department reported a record amount of daily cases on Wednesday with 1,217 new infections bringing the number of cases per 100,000 people in the past seven days to 356.
+Four more deaths were also announced.

-“We do not take this step lightly ... the COVID transmission rates must be turned down or we will be in a very difficult place very soon indeed,” Foster told the regional parliament after announcing the measures.
+“We do not take this step lightly ... the COVID transmission rates must be turned down or we will be in a very difficult place very soon indeed,” Foster told the regional parliament.

 “We are very determined that this will be a time-limited intervention.
 They will not continue beyond the four weeks.”

-The closure will affect the entire hospitality sector, with the exception of takeaway and delivery services, and double the length of the annual October school break from one week to two.
+The closure will affect the entire hospitality sector, except takeaway and delivery services, and double the length of the October school break from one week to two.

 Under the measures, retail will remain open, but “close contact services” such as hairdressers and beauticians will be closed.